6uayf/6uayf.github.io/teaching/math152_syllabus.md

 during discussion sessions.

 **Quizzes:** There will be two quizzes.
 Most of the problems on these quizzes will be picked from the homework assignments.
-You are not allowed to use a cheatsheet during quiz time.
+You are not allowed to use a cheatsheet during quiz time. *There will be no makeup quizzes.*

 **Exams:** There will be one midterm exam and a final exam.
 You may use one 8.5 x 11 inch page of handwritten notes.
 (Both sides are okay, but no photocopies are allowed.)
 You may not use any other notes or any electronic devices.